At a Glance

 - Company: Join a dedicated team at Dyfed Powys Police, committed to community safety and support.

-- Benefits: Enjoy hybrid working options and a supportive work environment with career development opportunities.
+- Benefits: Enjoy hybrid working options and a supportive work environment.

-- Why this job: Make a real difference in people's lives while working in a dynamic and compassionate team.
+- Why this job: Make a real difference in people's lives while developing valuable skills in a rewarding role.

 We are seeking a dedicated and compassionate Triage and Early Interventions Officer to join the Operations team on a hybrid basis working from home and the base at Police Headquarters, Llangunnor, Carmarthen.